devgregw/Team3aniMaL/README.md

 The model implemented within the app is built upon the VGG16 pretrained model.
 It was able to obtain a validation accuracy above 95% and testing accuracy above 85%

 ## Tools Used
 - PlaidML: a very useful library that enables the usage of AMD GPUs and much others that are unsupported by tensorflow.
 Used to speed up training.
+Deprecated use.
 - AdvancedRenamer: useful for renaming large batches of files
 - IfranView: also useful for renaming, but also good for image cropping, and converting batches of images to a single file type